Is Shinjuku Kabukicho Safe at Night? 2026 Honest Guide to Scams & Safe Spots

 Area Why it works for first-time visitors What to watch for

 Central Road A bright, busy entrance route into Kabukicho with lots of foot traffic.
-Ignore anyone trying to redirect you into a bar or club.
+Ignore anyone trying to redirect you into a bar or club off the main route.

 Godzilla Head and Toho Cinemas The easiest photo stop in Kabukicho and one of the most recognizable landmarks.
 The surrounding area is busy, so keep an eye on your belongings.

 Main restaurant streets Good for casual food if you choose places yourself and check menus before entering.
-Avoid places recommended by street touts.
+Avoid places recommended by street touts and check prices before sitting down.

 Shinjuku Batting Center A retro, low-pressure activity that feels different from the bar scene.
-Walk there by a direct route and avoid being pulled into side venues.
+Walk there by a direct route and avoid being pulled into side venues on the way.

 Can You Visit the Godzilla Head Safely?